 Violations can be reported to the Employment Standards section of the NWT Department of Education, Culture and Employment.

-Why is minimum wage higher in NWT than many other parts of Canada?
+Why is the minimum wage higher in NWT than in many other parts of Canada?

 The high cost of living, especially in remote areas, means a higher wage is required to provide a decent standard of living in the territory.